Distance: 2.7 - 5.7 miles (round trip)

-An off-the-beaten-path hike in the Klondike Bluffs area of Arches National Park leads through a secluded valley ringed by a wonderland of deep-red rock formations before reaching Tower Arch, an immense span with lovely views of the La Sal Mountains.
+An off-the-beaten-path hike in the Klondike Bluffs area of Arches National Park leads through a secluded valley ringed by a wonderland of deep-red rock formations before reaching Tower Arch, an immense span with lovely views to the west.

 Why Hike Tower Arch

 Another short ascent up a sandy hillside leads to a scenic area of fins and eroded sandstone formations where you will find Parallel Arch and Tower Arch.
-Climb up into Tower Arch’s 92-foot wide span and enjoy great views of the La Sal Mountains.
+Climb up into Tower Arch’s 92-foot wide span and enjoy great views to the west.

 Other Hiking Regions in: